 She gets annoyed, you see, if something is wrong and she speaks out as we would, defiantly.
 But she can’t fight and she doesn’t want anyone to know that.
 She’s a bundle of contradictions but I’ve told her it would be fine if the right man would take care of her.’

-‘And the bit about no men available this evening?’
+‘And the bit about only two men available this evening?’

-‘Absolutely true – that can easily be checked tomorrow, Hugh, it had to be a genuine situation to get it past you – that’s why we had to wait some days.
-We thought a damsel in distress would bring the White Knight to us but we weren’t expecting it to be for real.’
+‘Absolutely true – that can easily be checked tomorrow.
+Hugh, it had to be a genuine situation to get it past you – that’s why we had to wait, we thought a damsel in distress would bring the White Knight to us but we weren’t expecting it to be for real.’

 ‘Hello, White Knight,’ said Anaïs in English, giving a little wave and Francine noted that that one got right under his guard.
 This was auguring well.

-‘Ladies – towels are with the new bedding in the other room, my recliner’s here, there’s enough English bread for breakfast, best not to go down to the shop at this hour, will you be wanting to go to bed soon?’
+‘Ladies – towels are with the new bedding in the other room, my recliner’s here, there’s enough sliced English bread for breakfast, yes I know, I know, best not to go down to the shop at this hour, will you be wanting to go to bed soon?’

 ‘Do you want us to?’

-‘Er no, of course not.
-You just do as you wish.’
+‘Er no, of course not, just do as you wish.’

 ‘What I wish,’ Francine smiled, ‘is to make my bed over here and get into it as soon as possible.’

 ‘Francine, that’s my bed.
 You two have fresh bedding in the other room.
 I only have my musty old bedding on the recliner.’